Sustainability & LEED Certification

 • FSC certified wood products for all interior wood doors and architectural elements

-• Community Connectivity to the surrounding city with access to public transportation and amenities
+• Community connectivity to the surrounding city with access to public transportation and amenities

 • Bicycle storage and changing rooms to encourage staff to ride their bikes to work